Quick Glance Blooming

 Overview of materials and setup

-Hands On: By dividing paper with masking tape we will create technique studies.
-These techniques will be applied to student's in-class landscape the second hour.
+Hands on first hour: By dividing paper with masking tape we will create technique exercises.

 Photograph will be provided.